ajn96/iSensor-SPI-Buffer/USB_CLI.md

 The iSensor-SPI-Buffer virtual COM port exposes the same iSensor-SPI-Buffer register interface which can be accessed over SPI.
 In general, the functionality of each register should be the same, regardless of if the register is accessed over USB or SPI.
 The registers are accessed via a simple command line interface (CLI).
 This CLI allows a PC to interface with an IMU without the need for a SPI <-> USB board (like EVAL-ADIS-FX3).

-The firmware can interface with a terminal emulator at a baud rate up to 500000 bps.
+The firmware can interface with a terminal emulator at a baud rate up to 1000000 bps.
+Since the device operates as a virtual COM port, baud rates less than that will work as well.

-Putty or TeraTerm work well on Windows.
+Putty or TeraTerm work well on Windows for manual interfacing with the CLI.

+## Python Library

+To enable easy data capture, a Python library has been written which handles interfacing with the iSensor-SPI-Buffer CLI.
+This library allows for easy iSensor-SPI-Buffer (and IMU) integration with an end user application, in both Linux in Windows.

+The Python API exposes the following functionality:

+* 16-bit register reads/writes
+* Buffered data streams (data is captured in its own thread and placed into a Python queue)
+* Support for all other misc helper CLI operations

+The library also handles setting up the serial port (through PySerial) and configuration the buffer board - all the user application has to do is provide the portName.

+The full documentation for the python library, source code, and Linux/Windows examples, are [here](Utilities/)

 ## Examples